Forge Bible Bot

 Display Duration: How long each notification stays on screen.
 Choose 10, 15 (default), 20, 25, or 30 seconds.
 Trivia and special events have their own durations that scale proportionally.

-Control FBB directly inside OBS.
-Browser Docks are compact panels embedded in your streaming software for quick access to stream controls, live activity feeds, and trivia management.
+Control FBB directly inside your streaming software.
+Browser Docks are compact panels embedded in OBS Studio, Streamlabs Desktop, Meld Studio, or XSplit for quick access to stream controls, live activity feeds, and trivia management.
+New in v6.1.0: the unified Streamer Hub dock combines every panel into one URL - ideal for Meld Studio (single-dock limit) and convenient for anyone who prefers one consolidated view.

 Available Docks